Suffering from Hair Loss?

 Alopecia is the general medical term for hair loss and can affect men, women and children.
 The causes of alopecia vary: from hereditary, to reactions to certain medications or an underlying medical condition.

-- Androgenic Alopecia (otherwise known as male and female pattern baldness) represents the main cause of balding and is a complex condition that medical science is still trying to understand.
+Otherwise known as male and female pattern baldness, represents the main cause of balding and is a complex condition that medical science is still trying to understand.
 Balding is a progressive condition and affects more than 60% of the male human population.

 It is thought baldness is caused by hair follicles being overly sensitive to the hormone Dihydrotestosterone (DHT).
 With too much DHT present, the follicle reacts badly and the growth cycle becomes shorter and the hair becomes thinner.
 The gradual nature of hair loss is because different follicles are affected at different times by the DHT.